DETAILED ACTION

 Further, the additional limitations beyond the abstract idea identified above, serves merely to generally link the use of the judicial exception to a particular technological environment or field of use.
 Specifically, it/they serve(s) to limit the application of the abstract idea to computerized environments (e.g., identify, detect, provide, settle, read, transmit, accept, store, etc. steps performed by an apparatus, provision apparatus, computer, sensor, etc.).
 This reasoning was demonstrated in Intellectual Ventures I LLC v.
 Capital One Bank (Fed.
 Cir.
 2015), where the court determined "an abstract idea does not become nonabstract by limiting the invention to a particular field of use or technological environment, such as the Internet [or] a computer").
 This/these limitation(s) do/does not impose any meaningful limits on practicing the abstract idea, and therefore do/does not integrate the abstract idea into a practical application (see MPEP 2106.05(h)).

-The recited additional element(s) steps are directed to identifying a user, detecting that an article associated with an event has been provided to the user, and providing a corresponding virtual item using circuitry.
-These elements merely describe data gathering, data analysis, and data transmission steps that are ancillary to the abstract idea of organizing and managing commercial and event-based interactions and their digital representations.
+The recited additional element(s) steps are directed to identifying a user, detecting that an event-related purchased article has been handed over to the user at an event venue, confirming ticket data by checking a value of ticket inspection status, providing a corresponding virtual item/NFT, and registering owner information for the virtual item in a distributed ledger.
+These elements merely describe data gathering, data analysis, data verification, data storage, data transmission, and output/presentation steps that are ancillary to the abstract idea of organizing and managing commercial and event-based interactions and their corresponding digital representations.
 Likewise, the recited circuitry performs these steps in a generic manner, without specifying any particularized hardware structure, unconventional operation, or technological improvement, which constitutes insignificant extra-solution activity without adding any technical improvement (Independent Claims 1 and 9-10), additionally and/or alternatively simply append insignificant extra-solution activity to the judicial exception, (e.g., mere pre-solution activity, such as data gathering, in conjunction with an abstract idea).
 This/these limitation(s) do/does not impose any meaningful limits on practicing the abstract idea, and therefore do/does not integrate the abstract idea into a practical application.
 (See MPEP 2106.05(g)).

 The Examiner has therefore determined that the additional elements, or combination of additional elements, do not integrate the abstract idea into a practical application.
 Accordingly, the claim(s) is/are directed to an abstract idea (Step 2A – Prong two: NO).